fabiolb/fabio/docs/content/feature/bgp.md

 since: "1.6.3"
 ---

+NOTE: This feature does not work on Windows at present since the gobgp project does not support windows.

 This feature integrates the functionality of [gobgpd](https://github.com/osrg/gobgp) with fabio.
 This is particularly useful in the scenario where we are using anycast IP addresses and want to dynamically advertise to upstream routers